Fire In The Reichstag

 The German people were turning to a new kind of socialism -- National Socialism -- and even some of the Communists were looking to Adolf Hitler for their salvation.

 The Red response to this situation was one of extreme violence.
 One notable victim was the 21-year old poet and voluntary social worker Horst Wessel, who was murdered in 1930 after writing a stirring marching song for his Brown Shirt comrades.
-Two years later, as the General Election of July 1932 loomed nearer, the Reds abandoned all pretence of debate and discussion.
+Two years later, as the general election of July 1932 loomed nearer, the Reds abandoned all pretense of debate and discussion.
 Bloody terror became the order of the day.

 In the six week period before the election there were more than 450 political riots in Prussia alone.
 In July, 38 Nazis and 30 Communists were killed.
 But the Red Terror failed.
-In the election, the Nazis more than doubled their number of seats in the Reichstag, and became the largest party; and in January 1933 President Hindenburg bowed to the inevitable and asked Adolf Hitler to lead a coalition government.
-The general election in the March of that year resulted in a clear victory for the Nazis and their nationalist allies.
+In the election, the Nazis more than doubled their number of seats in the Reichstag, and became by far the largest party.
+In January 1933 President Hindenburg bowed to the inevitable and asked Adolf Hitler to lead a coalition government.
+The general election in March of that year resulted in a clear victory for the Nazis and their nationalist allies.